 Introducing four crucial steps to earn loyalty, win repeat business and drive growth

-Towards the back end of last year, we postulated that “organising your warehouse like a shop is damaging to your customer experience.”
-With the potential for picking inaccuracy and delays that traditional, standardised warehouse layouts cause, this mentality has seen many an unhappy shopper fall foul of a good-looking but underperforming fulfilment operation.
+We believe that organising your warehouse like a shop is damaging to your customer experience.
+With the potential for picking inaccuracy and delays that traditional, standardised warehouse layouts cause, this mentality has seen many an unhappy shopper fall foul of a good-looking but underperforming fulfillment operation.

 It’s got us thinking more and more about the keys to satisfying your customer once they’ve placed their order online.
 You might think that the hard work is done once the website looks uniquely brilliant and is getting record traffic, your best deals are popping up all over the screen, your conversion rates are soaring and you’ve just implemented a ‘Buy Now Pay Later’ set up that’s going to transform your business.

 We reckon you’d be wrong.
 Much like warehouse layout, here again with the overall ordering experience, looks aren’t everything.

 Those painstaking, torturous 1-5 business days between hitting “buy” on the site and opening your order by the front door mat are the ultimate battleground when it comes to customer satisfaction, retention, and relieving pressure on your support teams.